 Unfortunately, buyers weren’t regularly responding to seller comments trying to help the experience, meaning the feature wasn’t necessarily driving better customer support or resolving unfavorable reports.

 In a bittersweet way, the ability to comment directly on reviews was retired by Amazon in December 2020.
 Bitter because removing the feature left brands feeling deflated and hopeless against resolving negative reviews and the issues causing them.
-Sweet because it paved the way for Amazon to launch a Contact Customer feature in the latest Customer Reviews tool update.
+Sweet because it paved the way for Amazon to launch a Contact Customer feature under the Customer Reviews tools.

-You heard it right, Amazon recently launched a new feature allowing sellers to respond directly to negative reviews to get more information from the buyer, offer a replacement, or offer a full refund.
+You heard it right, Amazon provides a feature allowing sellers to respond directly to negative reviews to get more information from the buyer, offer a replacement, or offer a full refund.